google/fuzzbench/docs/reference/how_it_works.md

 ## Scheduler

-Once the builder has finished the dispatcher starts the scheduler.
+Once the builder has finished, the dispatcher starts the scheduler.
 The scheduler is responsible for starting and stopping trial runners, which are instances on Google Compute Engine.
 The scheduler will continuously try to create instances for trials without one.
-This means that if an experiment requires too many resources from Google Cloud to complete at once, it can still be run anyway (after some resources are freed up by trials that have ended.
-The scheduler stops running after all trials that need to be run have run for their budgeted time, which is specified when starting an experiment.
+This means that if an experiment requires too many resources from Google Cloud to complete at once, it can still be run anyway after some resources are freed up by trials that have ended.
+The scheduler stops running after all trials that need to be run have run for their specified time.
+This is specified when starting an experiment.

 ## Trial runners